mcglasp/squares/assets/README.md

 ***Sounds***
 * Neither user nor game-generated audio should sound when the 'sounds' toggle is grey.
 User interaction with the game pad (1) should never produce sound.
-* I experimented with this in all modes and correct behaviour was found, however, a known exception to this behaviour in iOS is discussed at length in the Existing Bug & Compromises section.
+* I experimented with this in all modes and correct behaviour was found.
+However, an exception to this behaviour in iOS and Safari is discussed at length in the Existing Bug & Compromises section.

 ***Score Display***